 It's on the railing of those steps on the left, which lead into the VOC's sea warehouse, originally built in 1671 but rebuilt in 1741, after a fire.
-What was in it?
-Shipping needs--sails, timbers, anchors, lead, copper, a thousand things.
-The building once had a belltower.
+It contained shipping supplies: sails, timbers, anchors, lead, copper, a thousand things.
+The building once had a bell tower.
 There's talk of a hotel conversion.

 The backside of the museum: old, bent, but sturdy.
 It was built in 1825 and takes its name from a distillery that operated here after 1860.

 Across the way, a famous distillery, one of many that made gin and brandy here.